2003 (July to December)

 –JLA #6-9 (“AMERICAN DREAMS”)

-The JLA membership drive has been going on for a while now.
-A few weeks ago, Aztek had an interview with JLA Director of Human Resources Kyle Rayner.
+Early September.
+A few weeks ago, Aztek had an interview with JLA Director of Human Resources Kyle Rayner (during JLA #5 Part 1).
 During said interview, Aztek made a big impression, earning himself a trial membership with the team.
 Cut to now: The Ultimate Man helps the JLA defeat Amazo and earns a spot on the official roster!
 The whole JLA—sans other new member Connor Hawke—attends Aztek’s swearing-in ritual, which includes reading from the Justice Society Bible and paying tribute to the Crimson Avenger’s costume.

 –FLASHBACK: From Detective Comics #859.
 Batman bumps into socialite Kate Kane, who is able to stop her own mugger without the Caped Crusader’s help.
 Kate, distantly non-blood related to the original Batwoman Kathy Kane, will become the new Batwoman in about five years.